immortalmind2016/air-quality/README.md

 ## Pre commit
-- We are using husky to run the linting before commiting the code
+- We are using husky to run the linting before committing the code

 ## Database